 Churchyard Maintenance

 If you would like to help us then please do contact Mark (About Us) and we can arrange a time convenient to you to meet up and 'do some work' for however long you've got!
-We're running a small Messenger chat group so we can all contact each other.

 If you do tend any grave or cremation memorial stone then please do remove any old flowers/plants etc as the season progresses.
 Likewise if you are leaving cut flowers then do not leave them in plastic wrapping.
 We are trying to do our part for the enviroment and plastic waste is high in the media interest at the moment!
 The green bin in the car park area is for general church/churchyard waste (despite it's colour).